Durham, England: 20th century

 Durham was not bombed during World War II, though one raid on the night of 30 May 1942 did give rise to the local legend of 'St Cuthbert's Mist'.
 This states that the Luftwaffe attempted to target Durham, but was thwarted when Cuthbert created a mist that covered both the castle and cathedral, sparing them from bombing.
 The exact events of the night are disputed by contemporary eyewitnesses.
 The event continues to be referenced within the city, including inspiring the artwork 'Fogscape #03238' at Durham Lumiere 2015.

-'Durham Castle and Cathedral' was named a UNESCO World Heritage Site in 1986.
+Durham Castle and Cathedral was named a UNESCO World Heritage Site in 1986.
 Among the reasons given for the decision were 'Durham Cathedral [being] the largest and most perfect monument of "Norman" style architecture in England', and the cathedral's vaulting being an early and experimental model of the gothic style.
 Other important UNESCO sites near Durham include Auckland Castle, North of England Lead Mining Museum and Beamish Museum.

+21st century

+In 2025, Durham became a UNESCO Learning City, one of twelve in the UK and 425 globally.